RoseauTechnologies/Roseau_Load_Flow/doc/advanced/Floating_Neutral.md

 ## Modelling floating neutral in Roseau Load Flow

-Roseau Load Flow offers an intuitive interface for modelling floating neutrals.
+Roseau Load Flow offers a simple interface for modelling floating neutrals.

 ### Implicit floating neutral

-When defining a load or a source with a neutral connection (e.g., 3-phase load with phases "abcn"), on a bus without a neutral port (e.g., 3-phase bus with phases "abc"), the neutral is implicitly floating.
+When defining a load, a source, or a transformer with a neutral connection (e.g., 3-phase load with phases "abcn"), on a bus without a neutral port (e.g., 3-phase bus with phases "abc"), the neutral is implicitly floating.
 This is because the bus doesn't have a neutral to connect to.
+The following example shows a load with an implicit floating neutral:

 ```python
 import matplotlib.pyplot as plt